JAndrassy/TelnetStream/README.md

 Version 1.2.0 introduced TelnetPrint object, a simpler and smaller alternative to TelnetStream.
 Basically it is only EthernetServer or WiFiServer instanced for use anywhere in your sketch or libraries.

-TelnetStream/TelnetPrint works as it is with esp8266 and esp32 WiFi library, with the Ethernet, EthernetENC and UIPEthernet library, with WiFiNINA, WiFi101 and with WiFiEspAT library.
+TelnetStream/TelnetPrint works as it is with esp8266 and esp32 WiFi library, with the Ethernet and EthernetENC, with WiFiNINA, WiFi101, WiFiS3 and WiFiEspAT library.

 The library is in Library Manager.
 You can install it there.